rokambol/Minute-a-lot-game/README.md

 ## Deployment

 As this project runs on Python, it was hosted on Heroku.
-To be able to run the code on Heroku, a Procfile was added to tell Heroku it's a Python project (web: python app.py), as were the Config vars for IP (0.0.0.0) and PORT (8080).
+To be able to run the code on Heroku, a Procfile was added to tell Heroku it's a Python project (web: python app.py), as were the Config vars for IP (0.0.0.0) and PORT (5000).
 The local editor for whole project [cloud9](https://c9.io)

 To run the code locally:

-Clone the Github and run it in your own editor.
+Clone the [Github](https://github.com/rokambol/Minute-a-lot-game) and run it in your own editor.
 Install the depencies from the requirements file using the command pip install -r requirements.txt.

 Have fun!